 Lloyd George repeatedly claimed it was the Valuation they feared.

 The years 1911-14 were incredibly contentious both for the Land Campaign and for politics in general.
-Similar divisions were noticed in other major nations.
+Similar divisions were noticed in other major and soon to be warring nations.

-The extraordinary outbreak of strike action from 1910, known as ‘The Great Unrest’, was arguably driven by a loss of faith in political institutions, specifically due to the government’s failure to deliver promised systemic reform (taxation of land values), due to political resistance at the highest levels of state.
+The extraordinary outbreak of strike action from 1910, known as ‘The Great Unrest’, was at least partially driven by a loss of faith in political institutions, specifically due to the government’s failure to deliver promised systemic reform (taxation of land values), due to political resistance at the highest levels of state.

-The birth of the Welfare State was another product of this failure.
-Unable to deliver root reform, the Liberal government - Lloyd George in particular - was forced into major palliative measures.
-Ironic that the creators of the Welfare State knew it could not work.
+The birth of the Welfare State coincides with radical industrial unrest and with the failure to deliver radical reform.
+Unable to deliver the promised root cuase land reform, the Liberal government - Lloyd George in particular - was forced into extensive palliative measures.
+Ironic that the creators of the Welfare State knew with conviction it could not work in the long term.

-The Marconi scandal of 1912-13 was and can be viewed as an attempt to prevent the resumption of Lloyd George’s Land Campaign by a smear attack on its leader.
+The Marconi scandal of 1912-13 can be viewed primarily as an attempt to prevent the resumption of Lloyd George’s Land Campaign by a smear attack on its leader.

-The Irish crisis - which was certainly the most serious of all the issues facing the government - was seen by some as the continuation of the constitutional crisis, in effect, an escalation of the anti-single tax counterrevolution.
+The Irish crisis - which was certainly the most serious of all the issues facing the government - was seen by some as an escalation of the anti-single tax counterrevolution.
+Ireland was the chosen site for a proxy war against the land campaign.

 The ramping up of tensions with Germany throughout this period was recognised as tactic to scare the public away from radical domestic reform.